leonstafford/leonstafford.github.io/README.md

-## Technology professional helping organisations create a better world
+## Technology professional trying to redeem myself through positive change

 An almost 20 year veteran of the software industry, I thrive on technical challenges.